 Also bring a printed defect library with photo examples.
 When everyone agrees what “orange peel” looks like, you stop arguing and start fixing.

 Workmanship quality becomes even more critical when sourcing internationally.
-See how to choose a reliable manufacturer in Turkey.
+Understanding how Turkish factories are structured for project-based hospitality production helps you set the right expectations before any inspection begins — see our guide on how to choose a hotel furniture manufacturer in Turkey.

 Finish quality plays a major role in guest perception, especially in restaurant and café areas within hotels.

 If something feels off, trust your instincts and verify.
-Comfort is not only numbers.
-It’s the guest’s first impression.
+A single unit that passes is not confirmation the batch is consistent.

 Fire requirements vary by location and product type.
 Still, your checklist should always ask for clear documentation.